BBW Dating: A Therapist’s Guide to Finding Love

 - Save heavy topics like exes or life struggles for later.
 Focus on having fun.

-I’ll never forget my first date with a guy named Mike.
-We went for ice cream, and I accidentally dropped my cone on my shoe.
-Instead of being embarrassed, I laughed it off, and he joined in.
-That moment broke the ice and made the rest of the date so easy.
+One client shared a memorable first date story: they went for ice cream, and accidentally dropped the cone on their shoe.
+Instead of feeling embarrassed, they laughed it off, and their date joined in.
+That moment broke the ice, made the rest of the date so easy, and showed how humor builds bonds in BBW dating.

 Dealing with Stereotypes and Judgments